jbiatek/BSGRulebook/rulebook.md

 </div>

 When a human combat ship is destroyed, it is removed from the game.
 If it was piloted, that character is moved to Sickbay.
-Cylon ships are never permanently destroyed, they are always returned to the pile next to the board.
+Cylon ships are not permanently destroyed by an attack, they are just returned to the pile next to the board.

 #### Basestar damage